Nomura's jellyfish

 Nomura's jellyfish (エチゼンクラゲ, echizen kurage) is a very large rhizostome jellyfish, in the same size class as the lion's mane jellyfish, the largest cnidarian in the world.
 It is edible but not considered high quality.
 It is the only species in the monotypic genus Nemopilema.
-Commonly found in the waters of East Asia, and can negatively affect fisheries due to their large size and quantity.
+Commonly found in the waters of East Asia, they can negatively affect fisheries due to their large size and quantity.
 As a form of combating the large blooms, recent studies attempt to find new uses for the large jellyfish such as studying its venom for medical applications.